Red Spots on Skin: 19 Common Causes & Treatments

 Imagem ilustrativa número 12

-What it looks like: Small spots that are not itchy or painful but that can spread all over the body.
-Learn more about the symptoms of measles and complete our online symptom checker if you suspect you may have it.
+What it looks like: Small, non-itchy, painless spots that can spread across the entire body.
+Read more about measles symptoms and complete our online symptom checker.

 6. Zika virus

-What it looks like: Little red bumps that are slightly raised and cause itchiness.
+What it looks like: Small, slightly raised red bumps that cause itching.
 They usually appear within 3 days of a mosquito bite.
-The Zika rash usually appears on the face and then spreads to the rest of the body in just a few hours, and lasts for about five days.
+The Zika rash often starts on the face, then spreads to the rest of the body within a few hours, and typically lasts about five days.

-Treatment: Rest, hydration and medication for symptom relief as prescribed by a doctor (e.g. acetaminophen).
+Treatment: Rest, drink plenty of fluids, and take medications for symptom relief as prescribed by a healthcare provider (for example, acetaminophen).

 7. Eczema